• Home

 French Apple Tart

-The Normandy apple tart or Alsatian tart, which are generally similar, is a classic of French pastry that is both simple and delicious.
-This is an apple tart with a creamy crust on a shortcrust pastry, sweet pastry or pâte sablée topped generously with chopped or fanned apples.
+The French Apple Custard Tart “Tarte Normande aux Pommes” and the Alsatian tart, which are generally similar, are classics of French pastry.
+They are both simple and delicious.
+This apple tart features a creamy filling on a shortcrust, sweet pastry, or pâte sablée base, generously topped with chopped or fanned apples.
 This recipe is part of the pastry chef certification program (CAP Pâtissier).

-As they cook, the apples melt into a creamy custard that contrasts with the crispness of the pastry.
+As they bake, the apples meld into the creamy custard, creating a delightful contrast with the crisp pastry.

-It’s a must-have tart for apple lovers, a simple autumn dessert always appreciated by family and guests at the end of a meal.
+It’s a must-have tart for apple lovers.
+An easy autumn dessert always appreciated by family and guests at the end of a meal.

 Table of Contents